A Time Leap Challenge for SAT Solving: The Trophies

 \subsection{Results}

+\begin{FIXED} Before we start discussing the results, we would like to point out that we report fewer solved instances here than in the preliminary version (cf.~\cite{FichteHecherSzeider20a}).
+In the present work, we enforce the CPU governors to the base frequency, which is lower than the maximum turbo frequency (as used in the preliminary work).
+Using the CPU at its maximum possible frequency requires a sophisticated system setup ensuring that the frequency is reproducible and the same for all solvers at all times.
+Setting the maximum possible frequency is not enough as the CPU might not run at its maximum turbo frequency and automatically throttle down due to thermal restrictions.
+A setup running at the maximum possible frequency requires observing the active CPU frequency constantly and checking whether it agrees with the maximum turbo frequency.
+In order to favor reproducibility, we opted against running the systems at their maximum frequency.

 When we consider the number of solved instances on the hardware from 2019, \solver{MapleSat19} solves 195 instances.
 Recall that Team~\teamB consists of the old solvers on modern hardware.
-They solve~93 instances (\solver{siege\_v3}), 76 instances (\solver{Grasp}), and 71 instances (\solver{zChaff}).
-On average, they solve about~80 instances (40\% of the instances) at a standard deviation of about 12.
-However, the virtual best solver (\solver{vbest}) for Team~\teamB solves 124 instances,~i.e., about 62\% of the instances.
-The virtual best solver is the virtual solver that we obtain from taking the union over the solved instances by all three solvers and keeping the instance with best solved runtime.
+They solve 105 instances (\solver{Forklift}), 96 instances (\solver{siege\_v3}), and 71 instances (\solver{Jerusat}).
+On average, they solve about~91 instances (45.5\% of the instances) at a standard deviation of about 18.
+However, the virtual best solver (\solver{vbest}) for Team~\teamB solves 134 instances,~i.e., about 67\% of the instances.
+The virtual best solver is the virtual solver that we obtain from taking the union over the solved instances by all three solvers and keeping the instance with the best solved runtime.
 The Team~\teamA consists of the new solvers on old hardware.
-They solve 77 instances (\solver{MapleSat19}), 98 instances (\solver{CaDiCal}), and 106 instances (\solver{Glucose}).
-On average, they solved about 94 instances (46.8\% of the instances) with a standard deviation of 15.
-Their virtual best solver (\solver{vbest}) solves 124 instances,~i.e., about 62\% of the instances.
-When considering the results on the solvers \solver{MapleSat19}, \solver{CaDiCal}, and \solver{Glucose} on modern hardware, they solve 191 instances on average with a very low standard deviation of~3.6 instances.
-When considering the results on the solvers \solver{siege\_v3}, \solver{zChaff}, and \solver{Grasp}) on old hardware, they solve on average about~53 instances (26\% of the instances) at a standard deviation of about 18.
+They solve 72 instances (\solver{MapleSat19}), 100 instances (\solver{CaDiCal}), and 105 instances (\solver{Glucose}).
+On average, they solved about 92 instances (46.0 \% of the instances) with a standard deviation of 18.
+Their virtual best solver (\solver{vbest}) solves 124 instances,~i.e., about 62.0\% of the instances.
+When considering the solvers \solver{MapleSat19}, \solver{CaDiCal}, and \solver{Glucose} on modern hardware, they solve 186 instances on average with a very low standard deviation of~2 instances.
+When considering the results on the solvers \solver{Forklift}, \solver{siege\_v3}, and \solver{Jerusat}) on old hardware, they solve on average about~41 instances (21.5\% of the instances) at a standard deviation of about 3. \end{FIXED}